Legal Tips/Risk Reduction

 Buyer Representation Agreements

-Be sure to check your Buyer Representation Agreements to make sure they fully disclose the obligations of you and your buyer.
-Buyer representation agreements should have a clearly stated percentage or flat fee the buyer is responsible for paying the buyer broker.
-You should disclose to all buyers that in the event the seller isn't willing to pay all or some of your fee, the buyer will be responsible for paying all of the fee or a portion of it.
+Be sure to check your Buyer Representation Agreements to make sure they fully disclose the obligations of you, your buyer and the buyer’s agency/firm.
+Buyer representation agreements should have a clearly stated percentage, flat fee and/or hourly rate the buyer is responsible for paying the buyer broker.
+You should disclose in writing to all buyers that in the event the seller is not willing to pay any buyer brokerage fee or a portion thereof, you should clearly disclose to the buyer that they may be responsible for paying the difference between what is stated in the buyer representation agreement and what the seller is willing to pay, if any.
+It’s important to remember that compensation can come from multiple sources which would require additional paperwork to satisfy transparency of how you’re being paid (compensation forms such as... seller to buyer, seller to buyer's agency, broker to broker, etc).
 Here are a few FAQs that NAR recently released to help you review and/or update your Buyer Representation Agreements.

 Changes to the Landlord-Tenant Statutes